SpaceshipxDev/ghslayer/README.md

 ## Usage

 Run the script with the path to a STEP file or a directory containing multiple STEP files.
-Each part detected in the file is exported as a PNG using the part name.
-Images are saved inside a folder named after the STEP file:
+The script extracts the original component names from the STEP data and saves a PNG of each solid using that name.
+Images are stored inside a folder named after the STEP file:

 ```bash
 python component_visualizer.py path/or/folder output_folder